Jonathan MacNeil, Malinda Schaefer Zarske, Denise W. Carlson, TeachEngineering by the Integrated Teaching and Learning Program

 - Students may use materials they find instead of purchasing listed materials.

-- Hardware stores will likely provide the necessary materials for free when used in an educational environment.
+- Hardware stores may provide the necessary materials for free when used in an educational environment.

 About the Science